yilinwei/ensime.github.io/contributing.md

 Because we are at the forefront of the development cycle for new versions of Scala, we prefer to restrict our usage of external scala libraries.
 Therefore, please prefer Java dependencies where possible.

-### Manual testing from assembly builds
+### Manual QA Testing

 If an `-assembly.jar` file exists in your `.emacs.d/ensime` or `.atom/packages/Ensime` directory (for the expected binary version of scala and ENSIME) then it will be used in preference to the `sbt` auto-update procedure.
 This is advantageous for developing on ENSIME and also to enable a simple install of the ENSIME server in restricted environments.
 SNAPSHOT assembly jars are provided at http://ensime.typelevel.org/ (with many thanks to typelevel for the use of their servers).

 To build your own server jars, do this: